Apply to the Program

 All allied health students are required to submit a pre-clinical urine drug screen according to the policy of the Allied Health Programs at LCCC.
 The drug screen is completed at the student’s expense and must be paid for at the time of application via the American Data Bank website.

 At their discretion, clinical sites may also require a drug screening and/or a criminal background check prior to allowing students into the clinical setting.
 (If required, any associated fees will be the responsibility of the student.)
 In addition, LCCC and the clinical sites may require random drug testing and/or drug testing for reasonable cause.
 Generally, the urine drug test screens for alcoholic beverages, illegal drugs or drugs that impair judgment while in the clinical agency.
-Testing positive on the screening, or evidence of tampering with a specimen, will disqualify a student from participation from the clinical assignment.
+Testing positive on the screening, or evidence of tampering with a specimen will disqualify a student from participation in the clinical assignment.

-In addition to drug screening, for the safety of patients and health care workers, allied health students must undergo a background check performed by American Data Bank at the student’s expense.
-A student's acceptance into an allied heath program at LCCC won't be final until LCCC has received background check information from the reporting agencies, and the background check is clear of disqualifying offenses.
+In addition to drug screening, for the safety of patients and healthcare workers, allied health students must undergo a background check performed by American Data Bank at the student’s expense.
+A student's acceptance into an allied health program at LCCC won't be final until LCCC has received background check information from the reporting agencies, and the background check is clear of disqualifying offenses.
 For more information, students can see the complete Health Sciences and Wellness Division Policies for Allied Health students posted on the division website.
 Certain criminal activities, as evidenced by a criminal background check, may also disqualify a student from clinical participation.

 Students are advised that the inability to gain clinical education experiences can result in the inability to meet program objectives and outcomes.
-These circumstances may prevent final acceptance into and/or progression through the program, and ultimately result in dismissal from the program.
+These circumstances may prevent final acceptance into and/or progression through the program and ultimately result in dismissal from the program.

 In keeping with the program’s due process policies, if a student disagrees with the accuracy of the information obtained, s/he may request a confirmatory test and/or a review of the accuracy of the background information within 10 working days.
 All requests must be made in writing to the dean, Health Science and Wellness, and must include relevant information and/or extenuating circumstances supporting the request.
-A designated committee will review the results and the request, and will be responsible for making the final decision regarding the student’s request.
+A designated committee will review the results and the request and will be responsible for making the final decision regarding the student’s request.
 The student will be notified in writing of the committee’s decision within 10 working days.

 Graduates of this program, as entry-level radiographers, will be able to provide quality patient care and will be able to perform quality radiographic examinations with minimal radiation exposure to the patient and themselves in the full range of diagnostic procedures such as skull, chest, bone, gastrointestinal, genitourinary, bedside exams and surgical procedures.
 On occasion, the job may also require the ability to tolerate physically and mentally taxing workloads.
 The ability to adapt to changing environments, display flexibility and function effectively under stress and in uncertain conditions are also important job requirements.